kennedykwangari/kennedykwangari.github.io/pages/talks.md

 ### Co-organized by me:

--DevFest Kolkata, August 3, 2019.

--TensorFlow All-Around Kolkata, August 31, 2019.

 -Let’s Build, January 4, 2020.

--Kolkata Kreate, February 29, 2020.

--TFUG India Summit, September 3 - 6, 2020.

-**Note:** If you are interested to invite me as a Speaker for your event, please get in touch by dropping an email kennedykwangari@gmail.com.
+**Note:** If you are interested to invite me as a Speaker for your event, please get in touch by dropping an email.
 If you are interested in having me submit a CFP first, that is absolutely fine!
 Please don’t hesitate to ask that.